AlphaSystemsPL/PSVitaJS/README.md

 Notable limitations include:

-- HTTP requests are synchronous and block the JavaScript/game loop
-- audio currently focuses on WAV sound effects rather than streamed music
+- `Net.fetch()` / `Net.download()` return Promises, but the current native SceHttp transfer still runs on the QuickJS/main thread and can block the render/game loop while I/O is in progress
+- VitaJS is not a browser runtime: there is no DOM and no global browser `fetch()`; use `Net.fetch()` instead
+- there is no Node.js API
 - several legacy/experimental VitaJS APIs are incomplete
-- there is no browser DOM
-- there is no browser `fetch()`
-- there is no Node.js API
 - hardware-facing APIs can behave differently or be unavailable in Vita3K

 For native module development, test on real hardware whenever possible.